davidrhoden/davidrhoden-basic-netlify/timeline/stacks-rabbit-hatch-sidneys-apr-1-2022.md

 ![Stacks and Rabbit Hatch flyer](https://davidrhoden.com/static/img/rock/stacks/stacks-flyer-apr-1-2022.jpg)

 the Stacks and Rabbit Hatch play tonight at Sidney's Saloon.
-Thihs is the first Rabbit Hatch show since 2005.
+This is the first Rabbit Hatch show since 2005.